sfdye/sfdye.github.com/_posts/2017-10-09-creating-your-personal static blog with jekyll.md

 There is hosted solution [siteleaf][siteleaf].
 It's officially recommended by jekyll-admin.
 I suggest you to check it out.
 Note that there are some known issues like siteleaf will strip all comments in the `_config.yml`.

 _With that, thanks for reading.
 Leave a comment if you have any questions._

+### Update (2018-02-21)

+If you are getting annoying emails from GitHub, which does not provide a unsubscribe button.

+> You are attempting to use a Jekyll theme, "minimal-mistakes-jekyll", which is not supported by GitHub Pages.

+You can disable this by deleting both the `master` and `gh-page` branch and create a new branch called `deploy`, then on netlify assign `deploy` as the production deploy branch.

 [jekyll]: https://jekyllrb.com
 [netlify]: https://www.netlify.com/